 |Ensure key points were drawn out|

-If you are new to giving private music lessons you are welcome to register with First Tutors: Music to attract potential clients.
-During the registration process you will be asked to declare which instruments you wish to teach, how much you will charge and to tell new learners about your approach.
+If you are new to tutoring you are welcome to register with First Tutors: Music to attract potential clients.
+During the registration process you will be asked to declare which subjects you wish to teach, how much you will charge and to tell new students about your approach.
 You will also be required to submit two references and some information for an ID check.

 Public Liability & Professional Indemnity Insurance